 '''

 on input G = (V, E); s, t \in V

 path\exists \leftarrow function (v, w, l)

 if l=0

 No more steps allowed.

 return false

 if l=1

 If only one step remains,

 return (v, w) \in E

 either v points directly to w, or nothing.

 for all v' \in V

-if path_exists(v,v',\lfloor l/2 \rfloor) \land path_exists(v',w,\lceil l/2 \rceil)
+if path_exists(v,v',\lfloor l/2 \rfloor) \land \text{path\exists}(v',w,\lceil l/2 \rceil)

 return true

 return false

 if path_exists (s, t, |V|)

 accept and halt

 else

 reject and halt

 '''

-The function path\exists tells us if there is a path from the generic node $v \in V$ to the generic node $w \in V$ having length at most l.
+The function path_exists tells us if there is a path from the generic node $v \in V$ to the generic node $w \in V$ having length at most l.
 It is recursive: in the base cases, it tests if v and w are directly connected or are the same node (in which case the path obviously exists).
-Otherwise, the following property is true: if a path of length l exists from v to w, then we can find a node v' in the middle of it, in the sense that the paths from v to v' and from v' to v' have length v' (give or take one if v' is extremely inefficient in terms of time, but it allows the application of a divide-et-impera strategy that keeps the recursion depth to v' log v' to v' and v' to v' and v' to v' and v' to v' the path v' to v' the function searches for this middle node v' by iterating through all nodes in v'; this is extremely inefficient in terms of time, but it allows the application of a divide-et-impera strategy that keeps the recursion depth to v'
+Otherwise, the following property is true: if a path of length l exists from v to w, then we can find a node v' in the middle of it, in the sense that the paths from v to v' and from v' to w have length l/2 (give or take one if l is odd).
+The function searches for this middle node v' by iterating through all nodes in V; this is extremely inefficient in terms of time, but it allows the application of a divide-et-impera strategy that keeps the recursion depth to $\log l$.